Wayfarer-Labs/owl-control/README.md

 - [Download OWL Control](https://github.com/Wayfarer-Labs/owl-control/releases/latest)
 - Run the installer
 - Launch the app from your desktop or Start menu.
-  -Check the bottom right corner of your screen, as the app may already be open.
+  - Check the bottom right corner of your screen, as the app may already be open.
 - Generate an API key on [our website](https://wayfarerlabs.ai/dashboard)
 - Copy the API key into the app and submit.
 - Please review the terms of recording, then submit.